cars10/elasticvue/README.md

 cons

-* docker image is huge
-* does only provide functionality for browsing data (one index at a time), nothing more
+* does only provide functionality for browsing data (one index at a time?), nothing more
 * no error handling or information to help users